emberjs/rfcs/text/0000-custom-components.md

 will create and maintain (at most) one instance of each unique component manager for every application instance.

-To register a component manager, an addon will typically put it inside its `app` tree:
+To register a component manager, an addon will put it inside its `app` tree:

 ```js
 // ember-basic-component/app/component-managers/basic.js